 Each focus area has identified the characteristics it seeks in successful graduates at the MS and Ph.D. level, and defined required and elective courses that support a balance of technical depth and breadth appropriate for the specific discipline.

-The Master of Engineering is a Professional Master degree program requiring a total of 30 semester hours, at least 24 semester hours of which must be completed at the 5000 level or above, and at least 18 semester hours of which must be ASEN courses.
+The Professional MS is a degree program requiring a total of 30 semester hours, at least 24 semester hours of which must be completed at the 5000 level or above, at least 18 semester hours of ASEN courses, and one 3 semester hour approved math course.

 The Master of Science requires a total of 30 semester hours (including courses and thesis hours), at least 24 semester hours of which must be completed at the 5000 level or above, and at least 18 semester hours of which must be ASEN courses.
 In addition, specific focus area requirements must be met.